-For teams that advance to the super regionals and the championships finals site, arrangements must be made through the NCAA travel provider, Short's Travel Management at 866-655-9215.
+For teams that advance to the championships finals site, arrangements must be made through the NCAA travel provider, Short's Travel Management, at 866-655-9215.
 Participants located within 400 miles (one way) of the site of competition are required to travel via ground transportation rather than by air, unless an exception is granted.